Illegal wildlife trade

-That’s why tackling illegal wildlife trade is such a vital and urgent part of our work at WWF.
+The illegal wildlife trade is a vital and urgent part of our work at WWF.

 There's been an unprecedented spike in illegal wildlife trade across the world in recent years, which is threatening to overturn decades of conservation successes, especially for key species like rhinos, elephants and tigers.